 But finding the best battery for vaping isn’t easy.
 Our previous list of the “best high drain batteries for sub-ohm vaping” aimed to make that a little easier, but sadly it wasn’t entirely accurate.
 We made the mistake of actually trusting what the manufacturers said: with re-wraps (cells from other manufacturers clothed in another brand’s wrapper) and pulse amp limits masquerading as continuous amp limits, you have to be a lot more careful about which batteries you put in your mod.

 We’ve primarily focused on amp limits, but to order the list we also paid attention to capacity, and as well as the best 18650 batteries, we’ve added a couple of alternative-sized batteries to the list too (one 26650 and one 21700, placed at the bottom because most vapers still use 18650s, despite the high amp limits and capacities of bigger sizes).
-So, without further ado, here’s our list of the top 10 high-drain 18650 batteries for vaping:
+So, without further ado, here’s our list of the best high-drain 18650 vape batteries:

 10 – iJoy INR 26650 (30 A / 4,200 mAh)